Rohit221103/collaborative-code-viewer/README.md

 ## Description
-uses watchdog to monitor changes made to a file in directory of a host and uses sockets to reflects the changes in same directory of other hosts connected using an inverted client server architecture / inverted star topology . ssss.py tries to get host names of connected devices using arp scan .. which is a work in progress
+created a inverted client server architecture based live code sharing application which displays lecturers code files to all the student devices connected to the network using sockets library in python , watchdog for recursively monitoring directories and OpenSSL for SSL implementation